Top 5 Desalination Plant Projects in Singapore 2026

 PUB

 The Tuas South Desalination Plant was formerly known as the Tuaspring desalination plant.
-It is one of the largest desalination plants in Singapore.
+It is one of the largest desalination plants in Singapore with a production capacity of 70 MGD.

 Tuas South Desalination Plant

 It was commissioned in 2013 and uses advanced desalination technology.
-It includes ultrafiltration and reverse osmosis desalination technology.
+It includes ultrafiltration and reverse osmosis desalination technology to maximise water production while maintaining operational efficiency.

 It produces 130,000 cubic meters of clean drinking water per day.
 The Tuas South desalination plant is the second-largest desalination plant in Singapore.

-It was built through the DBOO(Design, Build, Own and Operate) contract.
-PUB contracted it to Singspring Pte Ltd and Black & Veatch companies.
-PUB took over the ownership and operation of the plant in May 2019 after its DBOO contract with Singspring was completed.
+It was built through the DBOO (Design, Build, Own, and Operate) contract.
+PUB contracted it to Singspring Pte.
+Ltd. and Black & Veatch companies.
+In May 2019, after completing its DBOO contract with Singspring, PUB took over the ownership and operation of the plant.

 Tuas Desalination Plant